The US Justice Department and eight states sued

 The lawsuit represents the Biden administration’s first major case challenging the power of one of the nation’s largest tech companies, following through on a probe that began under former President

 Google is the dominant player in the $278.6 billion US digital-ad market, controlling most of the technology used to buy, sell and serve online advertising.
-The Justice Department said Google’s dominance allows it to keep at least $0.30 out of every dollar advertisers spend through its online advertising tools.
 A resolution in the case could be years away.

 The lawsuit marks the DOJ’s second antitrust suit against Google and the fifth major case in the US challenging the company’s business practices.
 State attorneys general have filed three separate suits against Google, alleging it dominates the markets for online search, advertising technology and apps on the Android mobile platform in violation of antitrust laws.

 The allegations in the DOJ’s suit mirror those brought by attorneys general in 16 states plus Puerto Rico in 2020.
 That lawsuit is pending in New York federal court.

 The Mountain View, California-based company is No. 1 in the $626.9 billion global digital ad market, according to 2023 estimates by research firm EMarketer, with the US representing the biggest piece.
 Alphabet’s ad operations are expected to bring in $73.8 billion in US digital ad revenue in 2023.
 Most of that, $58.50 billion, comes from Google’s search advertising business.
 The remaining $15.29 billion is from display ads.
 Google runs an ad-buying service for marketers and an ad-selling one for publishers, as well as a trading exchange where both sides complete transactions in lightning-fast auctions.